 ✓ How we chose this plan:

-- We highlighted the most popular Vodafone network SIM-only and prepaid mobile plans on the 9th of March 2024.
+- We highlighted the most popular Vodafone network SIM-only and prepaid mobile plans on 3 July 2024.

 The Vodafone 4G and 5G networks aren’t as widespread as the Telstra or Optus networks.
 Still, the Vodafone network is available to 24 million Australians, so it’s not exactly small.
 Typically, SIM-only and prepaid mobile plans on the Vodafone network offer competitive pricing with a comparatively healthy amount of data.

-At the start of the month, the TPG 12GB Mobile Plan was again the most popular pick on our comparison engine for Vodafone plans.
+At the start of the month, the TPG 12GB Mobile Plan was yet again the most popular pick in our database for Vodafone plans.
 This TPG prepaid plan has a monthly recharge cycle and comes with 12GB of Vodafone 4G data.
-New customers pay $10 per month for the first six recharges, otherwise it’s $20 each month.
-It’s great to see TPG supporting eSIM, too, for faster sign-up with compatible mobile phones.
+New customers pay $10 per month for the first six recharges, otherwise it’s $20 per monthly recharge.
+It’s also great to see TPG supporting eSIM for faster activation (and no need to wait for a SIM card delivery) with compatible mobile phones.
+The Felix Mobile 25GB Mobile Plan and the Lebara Mobile Extra Small Plan – 360 Days were the two other popular plans on the Vodafone network at the start of the month.

 How does this mobile phone plan compare?